 Cute Notebook Ideas: Memory Book

 Preserving your memories is so important!
 I know I totally sound like my grandma now.
 She used to encourage me to take more pictures, fill out my photo albums, and keep significant mementos.
-Yet, the time has taught me she was absolutely right.
+Yet, time has taught me she was absolutely right.

 We forget 90% of our cherished memories! (that figure might not be entirely accurate, though) THE POINT IS!
 Now that I started doing monthly memory pages, I can totally see it.